-- 7.12.5 Grey iron and ductile cast iron of ferritic structure is not permitted for the manufacture of components of ship equipment, machinery and fittings installed on the open decks and in the open unheated spaces of ships with a distinguishing mark WINTERIZATION(DAT) in the class notation. - 7.12.6 Plastics, gasket and seal materials, as well as materials of organic origin used for ship equipment, machinery and fittings and for systems installed on open the decks and in the open unheated spaces of ships shall comply with the applicable requirements of Section 6, Part XIII "Materials", with the Register approved standards and/or with the Register agreed specifications.
-In addition, a documentary confirmation of the above materials reliability at design temperature or test reports issued by the laboratories recognized by the Register, another classification society (ACS) or authorized state authorities shall be submitted. - 7.12.6.1 The underwater hull and sides of at least 1,0 m above the upper boundary of the ice strake shall have an ice resistant coating (unless clad steel is used for ice strake plating where the appropriate electrochemical protection is provided).
-The coating supply documentation shall be agreed between the shipowner, the shipyard and the coating manufacturer and shall be submitted to the Register for review.
+- 7.11.5 Grey iron and ductile cast iron of ferritic structure is not permitted for the manufacture of components of ship equipment, machinery and fittings installed on the open decks and in the open unheated spaces of ships with a distinguishing mark WINTERIZATION(DAT) in the class notation. - 7.11.6 Plastics, gasket and seal materials, as well as materials of organic origin used for ship equipment, machinery and fittings and for systems installed on open the decks and in the open unheated spaces of ships shall comply with the applicable requirements of Section 6, Part XIII "Materials", with the Register approved standards and/or with the Register agreed specifications.
+In addition, a documentary confirmation of the above materials reliability at design temperature or test reports issued by the laboratories recognized by the Register, another classification society (ACS) or authorized state authorities shall be submitted. - 7.11.6.1 The paint coatings of hull structures, machinery and equipment intended for prolonged exposure to low service temperature shall provide required resistance at the design temperature of the structure.
+The coating supply documentation shall be agreed between the shipowner, the shipyard and the coating manufacturer and shall be submitted to the Register for review. - 7.11.7 The use of anchor and mooring chain cables of category 1 is not permitted.